GLOBAL MARKETS-Stocks bulls halt their charge

 By Marc Jones

-LONDON, Nov 12 (Reuters) - Global shares were on course on Thursday to end their longest winning streak in over a year, one that has lifted them more than 10%, as the post-U.S. election and coronavirus vaccine bull run paused.
+LONDON, Nov 12 (Reuters) - The main world share index was on course on Thursday to end its longest winning streak in over a year, one that has lifted it more than 10%, as the post-U.S. election and coronavirus vaccine bull run paused.

-Europe's main markets 0#.INDEXE opened down 0.7% and Wall Street futures fell ESc1.
-For the first time in November, MSCI's 49-country world index .MIWD00000PUS was in the red.
-Asia had finished flat.
+Europe's main bourses 0#.INDEXE were down as much as 1.5% and with Asia ending flat and Wall Street expected to open 0.5%-0.8% lower later ESc1.N, MSCI's 49-country world index .MIWD00000PUS was facing its first red day of November.

+The powerful 'rotation' trades triggered by Monday's breakthrough vaccine news , that saw investors send airline stocks and the other big COVID-hit sectors soaring, had looked to have worn themselves out.

-Big Tech had rebounded on Wednesday as investors switched back to winners like Amazon and Netflix .
-In Europe, investors returned to safe-haven government bonds.
+Big Tech had rebounded on Wednesday as investors switched back to stay-at-home winners like Amazon and Netflix while Europe saw a return to safe-haven government bonds after more talk of European Central Bank stimulus.

 "We don't think either that a recovery (helped by a vaccine) would lead to a sustained sell-off in U.S. Treasuries.
 The Fed has signalled it is on hold," he added.

-In the currency market, the euro was near $1.18, in the middle of the $1.16-$1.20 range it's been in since late July.
+In the currency market, the euro ticked up to $1.18, in the middle of the $1.16-$1.20 range it's been in since late July.
 Sterling was down 0.5% amid more Brexit uncertainty and as data showed the UK economy losing speed again.

 Turkey's lira took a breather after President Tayyip Erdogan's promise to overhaul unconventional monetary policy and the replacement of his son-in-law as finance minister caused it to rise 10%.
 EMRG/FRX

-The New Zealand dollar NZD=D3 soared for a second session to a 19-month high as investors unwound bets on the introduction of negative interest rates.
+The New Zealand dollar NZD=D3 retreated after soaring for a second session to a 19-month high in Asia as investors there unwound bets on the introduction of negative interest rates.

 The kiwi got an added boost after Reserve Bank of New Zealand Assistant Governor Christian Hawkesby said the economy required less stimulus than it did in August.